apache/incubator-devlake-website/docs/Metrics/RequirementCount.md

 ---

 ## What is this metric?
-The number of issues created with the type `REQUIREMENT`.
+The number of delivered requirements or features.

 ## Why is it important?
 1. Based on historical data, establish a baseline of the delivery capacity of a single iteration to improve the organization and planning of R&D resources.